A private clinic is pioneering a treatment with cheap drugs but NHS bureaucracy is delaying its adoption, says Lois Rogers

 The daily drugs COC is prescribing are metformin, normally given to diabetics to limit glucose overload, and statins, given to heart patients to cut cholesterol.
 Alongside these are doxycycline, an antibiotic, and mebendazole, an antiparasitic drug.

 There is evidence to suggest that, together, these four drugs disrupt the metabolic pathways of cancer cells, slowing down or preventing their reproduction.
-They are among a number of Continued on page 19 CONTINUED FROM PAGE 1 7 published scientific studies to disrupt tumour growth by reducing cancer cell nutrition.
+They are among a number of published scientific studies to disrupt tumour growth by reducing cancer cell nutrition.

 “If you’re used to looking at patient data, there’s not much evidence for the COC drugs, but the scientific evidence is fairly compelling,” said Dr Nick Kerton, 65, the director of a Cambridge medical diagnostic company, who had been given weeks to live after he was found to have advanced gall bladder cancer in 2015.
 “I’m still taking them.
 Obviously, I don’t know how effective they are, but the fact is I have gone through something pretty awful and now I’m well again.”